Lobo Spirit Tryouts

 Sideline and fight song (provided via link after tryout application and fee has been submitted).

-If you are trying out for all girl and coed, you are strongly encouraged to include 2-3 stunts of both group stunting and partner stunting.
+If you are trying out for all girl and coed, you are strongly encouraged to include 2-3 stunts each of group stunting and partner stunting.

 Lobo Dancer Candidates:

-Auditions for the 2021-2022 Lobo Dance Team will consist of 3 different aspects: technique, choreography, and interview skills.
+Auditions for the 2022-2023 Lobo Dance Team will consist of 3 different aspects: technique, choreography, and interview skills.
 The first round will include Game Day Experience and Technique.
 It is the expectation that your hair, make-up and outfit selection be just as presentable as if you were in person.
 An instructional video of our spirit raising techniques (fight song and band tag) will be sent out for you to learn, record, and include in your audition packet.
-We ask that this video be sent in no later than May 8th at 5pm for judging.
+We ask that your video be submitted no later than 5pm on Monday, April 4th for evaluation.

 1st Round Video Requirements:

 - Name, Age, City/Location, Dance History (Where and Which Styles)

 - Fight Song

 - With and Without Music

 - Front Leg Hold – Right & Left (for 2 eight counts)